openai/openai-python/README.md

 openai wandb sync
 ```

-For more information on fine tuning, read the [fine-tuning guide](https://beta.openai.com/docs/guides/fine-tuning) in the OpenAI documentation.
+For more information on fine-tuning, read the [fine-tuning guide](https://beta.openai.com/docs/guides/fine-tuning) in the OpenAI documentation.

 ### Moderation